-21 things to do with kids at home over the school holidays
+21 things to do with kids at home during lockdown

 Spring weather and easing restrictions put picnic season front of mind.
 Even if restrictions prevent you heading out to your usual favourite picnic spot, a backyard picnic or even a blanket spread out on the loungeroom floor can help break the monotony.
 Spend the morning making some treats and packing a basket.
 If you are able to venture further than your own back yard, remember to wear a mask when not eating and keep 1.5 metres’ distance at all times.